Window: Tilt and turn

 A tilt and turn window can both tilt inwards at the top or open inwards from hinges at the side.
 This is the most common type of window in Germany, its country of origin.
 It is also widespread in many other European countries.
 In Europe, it is usual for these to be of the "turn first" type. i.e. when the handle is turned to 90 degrees the window opens in the side hung mode.
 With the handle turned to 180 degrees the window opens in bottom hung mode.
 Most usually in the UK the windows will be "tilt first" i.e. bottom hung at 90 degrees for ventilation and side hung at 180 degrees for cleaning the outer face of the glass from inside the building.

 Transom

 A transom window is a window above a door.
 In an exterior door the transom window is often fixed, in an interior door, it can open either by hinges at top or bottom, or rotate on hinges.
 It provided ventilation before forced air heating and cooling.
 A fan-shaped transom is known as a fanlight, especially in the British Isles.

 Side light

-Windows beside a door or window are called side-, wing-, margen-lights, and flanking windows.
+Windows beside a door or another window are called sidelights, wing lights, marginal lights, or flanking windows.